Costa Rica: The Ultimate Trip Bucket List

 Santa Elena Cloud Forest Reserve

 Looking for a private rainforest experience?
-Walk narrow emerald trails to surround yourself with towering trees covered in vines, bromeliads, and moss.
 This glistening Garden of Eden was our first and favorite park in Costa Rica!
+Walk narrow emerald trails nestled within towering trees covered in vines, bromeliads, and moss to appreciate the beauty of Mother Earth.
+A slow pace is the ideal way to discover tiny and colorful critters.
 Read my Santa Elena Cloud Forest Reserve post for more information.

 Arenal Volcano National Park

-Behold the 5,436 ft (1,657 m) high steaming peak of Arenal Volcano as you hear the crunch of lava rocks beneath your hiking shoes.
-Locate ornate birds calling in the canopy, find fruit bats resting in the massive Ceiba tree, and admire delicate orchids.
-The trails are well-maintained and easy to navigate with exceptional viewpoints.
+Behold the 1,657 m (5,436 ft) high steaming peak of Arenal Volcano as you hear the crunch of lava rocks beneath your hiking boots.
+The trails in this park are well-maintained and easy to navigate with exceptional viewpoints.
+Listen to ornate birds calling in the canopy, spot fruit bats resting in the massive Ceiba tree, and admire delicate orchids.
+The amount of wildlife is off the charts!

 Monteverde Cloud Forest Biological Reserve

-Standing on the iconic red metal suspension bridge in Monteverde is pretty neat!
-The bird's-eye view gives you a unique opportunity to see sloths, birds, and Howler monkeys alongside the canopy.
-The rolling terrain is mostly cloud forest and rain showers are common.
-Be on the lookout for the most famous bird of Central America, the Resplendent Quetzal.
+Standing on the iconic red metal suspension bridge in this park was pretty neat!
+The elevated perspective gives you a unique opportunity to see sloths, birds, and Mantled Howler Monkeys in the cloud forest canopy.
+Be on the lookout for the most famous bird in Central America, the Resplendent Quetzal.
 Check out my Monteverde Cloud Forest Biological Reserve post to help plan your visit.

 Mistico Park: Arenal Hanging Bridges

-Can't get enough hanging bridges?
-You're in luck!
-This park has a 2 mi (3.2 km) long trail with 10 bridges and 6 hanging bridges.
-Gaze over the treetops from as high as 148 ft (45 m) to find boisterous parrots, inquisitive monkeys, and idle snakes.
-There is plenty to see back on solid ground including baby coatis foraging for food.
+Ready to take your trip to new heights?
+This park has a 3.2 km (2 mi) long trail with 10 regular bridges and six hanging bridges.
+Gaze over the rolling treetops from as high as 45 m (148 ft) to locate boisterous parrots, inquisitive monkeys, and idle snakes.
+There is also plenty to see back on solid ground including baby coatis foraging for food.
 Even though tourists are plentiful, the trail feels intimate.

 Mirador El Silencio

-The protected land of this affordable park nearby Arenal Volcano covers 550 acres (225 hectares) with primary and secondary forests.
-Each of the 7 trails has different topography including volcanic rocks, lush rainforest, and open pasture.
+The protected land of this affordable park nearby Arenal Volcano covers 225 hectares (550 acres) with primary and secondary forests.
+Each of the seven trails has different topography including volcanic rocks, lush rainforest, and open pasture.
 Brad and I were impressed with the amount of flora and fauna.
-We saw a Three-toed sloth, pit viper, Rufous Motmot, anteater, and several Capuchin monkeys!
+We saw a Three-toed Sloth, pit viper, Rufous Motmot, anteater, and several White-faced Capuchin Monkeys!

 Waterfalls & Hot Springs

-Costa Rica's beauty is intensified by its mesmerizing waterfalls and geothermal hot springs.
-Chances are you won’t have to travel far to see a show-stopping cascade!
+Mesmerizing waterfalls and geothermal hot springs intensify the lure of Costa Rica.
+Chances are you won’t have to travel far to see a show-stopping cascade or experience a natural hot tub!
 Keep in mind heavy rains can turn the water from transparent aqua to muddy brown.
-Don't worry though since any runoff will clear up in a few days.
+Storm runoff usually clears up after a few days.

 La Fortuna Waterfall

-After a steep descent of 530 steps, you'll reach the base of this breathtaking 230 ft (70 m) high waterfall.
-Find a seat on the large rocks surrounding the pool and feel the magical power of Mother Earth.
-Whimsical butterflies and dragonflies will keep you company as you soak in paradise.
+After a steep descent of 530 steps, you'll reach the base of this breathtaking 70 m (230 ft) high waterfall.
+Find a seat on the large boulders surrounding the pool and feel the magical power of Mother Earth.
+Whimsical butterflies and dragonflies will keep you company in this popular paradise, which becomes crowded rather quickly during the late morning.

 Nauyaca Waterfalls

-The sweaty jungle hike (1-2 hours) to reach this multi-level waterfall is definitely worth the reward.
-Along the trail we encountered a Yellow-throated Toucan, Gray-headed Tanager, Scarlet Macaw, and two Slaty-tailed Trogons.
-Swimming beneath this majestic wonder is indescribable!
-Watch out for sharp and slippery rocks; Brad unfortunately punctured his foot during our visit.
+The hilly trail leading to this multi-level waterfall is definitely worth the sweaty effort.
+Along the way, we encountered a Yellow-throated Toucan, Gray-headed Tanager, Scarlet Macaw, and two Slaty-tailed Trogons.
+Swimming beneath this majestic wonder was indescribable!
+Unfortunately, Brad punctured his foot during our visit.
+Watch out for sharp and slippery rocks as you enter the water!

 El Choyin Hot Springs

 Naturally heated by Arenal Volcano, these free hot springs are the perfect way to rejuvenate your body and mind.
-The soothing water has a cozy temperature.
-Enjoy the shallow hot springs during the day with a couple of canned cocktails or dial up the romance with a candlelit soak.
+The soothing water has a cozy temperature and musical trickle.
+Enjoy the shallow hot springs during the day with a couple of canned cocktails or dial up the romance with a candlelit soak at night.

 Night Walking Tour

-One of the biggest mistakes you can make in Costa Rica is missing out on a night walking tour.
-The rainforest comes alive with strange insects, hungry vipers, tarantulas, and frogs.
-Our excursions in Monteverde and La Fortuna were fantastic!
+One of the biggest mistakes you can make in Costa Rica is missing out on a night walking tour!
+The rainforest comes alive with strange insects, hungry vipers, fuzzy tarantulas, and camouflage frogs.
+Our two excursions in Monteverde and La Fortuna were fantastic.
+Bring your own headlamp or flashlight if possible.
+Always monitor the ground to avoid army and bullet ants, which are known to deliver painful stings.

 Refugio de Vida Silvestre Monteverde

-Grab a flashlight and follow your guide into the darkness to find curious critters, sleeping birds, and Unicorn grasshoppers.
-I couldn't believe my eyes when I saw a precious baby Two-toed sloth with its mama foraging in the canopy!
+I highly recommend booking a tour with Wildlife Refuge Monteverde, which offers two time slots every evening.
+Follow your expert guide into the darkness to find curious critters, sleeping birds, and unicorn grasshoppers.
+I couldn't believe my eyes when I saw a precious baby Two-toed Sloth with its mother foraging in the canopy!
 Other noteworthy finds included a salamander, owl, and pit viper.
-Wildlife Refuge Monteverde offers 2 tours every night at 6:00 PM and 8:00 PM.

 Arenal Oasis Frog Sanctuary

-The protected habitat at Arenal Oasis Eco Lodge & Wildlife Refuge has approximately 40 species of amphibians.
-Walk beside spring-fed ponds and native plants while hearing a symphony of loud croaks.
-Our trained naturalist found 13 species in 2 hours, including the famous Red-eyed tree frog, Hourglass tree frog, and Translucent glass frog.
+The protected habitat at Arenal Oasis Eco Lodge & Wildlife Refuge has approximately 40 species of amphibians!
+Walk beside spring-fed ponds and native plants while a symphony of loud croaks plays in the background.
+During the two-hour tour, our trained naturalist found 13 species including a famous Red-eyed Tree Frog and Hourglass Tree Frog.
+Transparent glass frogs are tricky to spot and often sit on green leaves to avoid detection by predators.

 Whitewater Rafting

 Costa Rica has a plethora of adventure activities such as zip-lining, scuba diving, ATV riding, deep sea fishing, and horseback riding.
-However, nothing will get your heart pumping like whitewater rafting!
+However, nothing will get your heart pumping like whitewater rafting.
 There are several spots all over the country, but one stands apart from the rest.
+Paddles up!

 Pacuare River

-Dial up your adrenaline with an 18-mile ride along the Pacuare River!
+Dial up your adrenaline with an 18-mile ride along the Pacuare River.
 You'll be on the edge of your raft paddling over exhilarating Class I-IV rapids.
-The smiles were constant during our 3-hour journey with Exploradores Outdoors.
-Along the way we saw Blue Morpho butterflies, Kingfishers, and a Three-toed sloth.
-Paddles up!
+The smiles were constant during our three-hour journey with Exploradores Outdoors.
+Our group saw Blue Morpho Butterflies, kingfishers, and a Three-toed Sloth along the way.
+I highly recommend the company for its fun guides, safety measures, and stellar equipment.

 Birdwatching

-Did you know Costa Rica has over 900 species of birds?
+Did you know Costa Rica has over 900 bird species?
 Birdwatchers rejoice!
-Prepare beforehand by downloading the Merlin Bird ID app by the Cornell Lab of Ornithology and installing the Costa Rica bird pack to help keep track of your discoveries.
+Prepare beforehand by downloading the Merlin Bird ID app by the Cornell Lab of Ornithology and installing the Costa Rica bird pack to help keep track of your encounters.
 A pair of binoculars also comes in handy!

 Curi-Cancha Reserve

-The 9 trails of Curi-Cancha Reserve are some of the best in Costa Rica for birdwatching.
-Visitors can walk approximately 7 km (4.3 mi) through virgin forest, secondary growth, and open pasture.
+The best birdwatching spot in Costa Rica is Curi-Cancha Reserve!
+Visitors can wander nine trails through virgin forest, secondary growth, and open pasture.
 Brad and I identified over 20 species including a Lesson's Motmot, Slate-throated Redstart, White-eared Ground Sparrow, Squirrel Cuckoo, Keel-billed Toucan, and Lesser Violetear.
 Read my Curi-Cancha Reserve post for more information.

 San Gerardo de Dota

 You'll find the crown jewel of Central America in the misty cloud forest of San Gerardo de Dota.
-The Resplendent Quetzal is a miraculous creature sacred to the ancient Maya and Aztecs.
-Males grow iridescent twin plumages as long as 3 ft (1 m) to attract females!
+The Resplendent Quetzal is a miraculous creature known for its vibrant feathers.
+Males grow iridescent twin plumages to attract females.
 Tears of joy filled my eyes as I watched these gorgeous birds fly and perch around aguacatillo trees to feed.
-Check out my Trogón Lodge post reviewing our stay and tour with guide Greivin Gonzalez.
+Check out my Trogón Lodge review if you're searching for a memorable birdwatching experience!

 Museums

-More than likely you'll fly into the capital of San José to begin your Costa Rica adventure.
+More than likely you'll fly into the capital of San José to begin your jaunt in Costa Rica.
 Most travelers depart the city as soon as they arrive, but it's worth spending a day to check out the cultural museums full of rich history, artifacts, and precious metals.
+Both of the following places are within walking distance of each other and only take a few hours to complete.

 Museo de Oro Precolombino

-The Pre-Colombian Gold Museum is divided into 9 sections highlighting the vital relationship between indigenous people of the region and nature.
-Learn about societal structure, agriculture, metallurgy, symbolism, gender equality, myths, and rituals.
+The Pre-Colombian Gold Museum is divided into nine sections and highlights the vital relationship between indigenous people of the region and nature.
+Learn about societal structure, agricultural methods, metallurgy, symbolism, gender equality, myths, and rituals.
+Placards are in English and Spanish.
 You'll see stone carvings, ceramics, and over 600 gold objects!
-Placards are in English and Spanish.

 Museo del Jade